 With the name in common use, the Little Beverly Hills Neighborhood Organization was officially recognized by the City of Palm Springs in November 2014 and was subsequently incorporated as a Corporation by the founding residents in 2016.

-In February 1954, George Goldberg, Thomas White, and Maurice Horner purchased a 40-acre tract from an Agua Caliente tribal member and named the tract Ramon Rise Estates with 84 lots for homes plus 22 additional lots, fronting Ramon Road, intended to be developed into commercial buildings.
+In February 1954, George Goldberg, Thomas White, and Maurice Horner purchased a 40-acre tract from an Agua Caliente tribal member and named the tract Ramon Rise Estates with 84 lots for homes plus 22 additional lots, fronting Ramon Road, intended to be developed initially into commercial buildings but later apartments.

 In late 1955, the remaining 64 lots were acquired by George Alexander and Joe (J.C.)
 Dunas (through their entity Beverly-Oakhurst Apartments).
 Along with Duane Tjomsland, Alexander and Dunas, through their entity Alexander Construction Company, built the remaining 64 homes between July 1957 and February 1958; priced between $18,950 and $19,775.
 These homes were marketed as Enchanted Village.
 The architecture firm of Palmer & Krisel created floor plans in January 1956 and January 1957 with the later one being used; now known as the Ramon Rise floorplan.
 This 3 bed, 2 bath floorplan was subsequently used in Enchanted home developments in Sunmor and Sunrise Park.
 Palmer & Krisel also designed one of the six elevations used in the Alexander tract - the Enchantment (flat roof elevation).
 William Krisel walked away from this project sometime around February 1957 likely because of a dispute with JC Dunas, George Alexander's business partner.
 As the tract required more than one elevation and given that the Alexanders only used architects with AIA designation, they turned to Richard Leitch, FAIA to complete the exterior looks of the home.
 Leitch's involvement has been uncovered by finding examples of all of the six non-Krisel elevations in subsequent Alexander Enchanted series tracts including Sunmor (Enchanted Estates) and Sunrise Parks (Enchanted Homes).
 The Desert Sun in 1958 noted that homes in what would become the Sunrise Park tract “are designed by the prominent architect Richard Leitch.”
 As all five non-Krisel elevations in Little Beverly Hills continue through the Enchanted series, Leitch is the architect of the other elevations.
 Known for other work in the Coachella Valley, Leitch was the architect behind the thirty-nine homes in Tierra Del Sol built in 1956, the clubhouse of the Indian Wells Country Club built also built in 1956 and a new unit in Thunderbird Villages built in 1966.